CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_InfantandToddlerNutrition_formula_feeding_index_html.md

 ![Mom feeding her baby formula from a bottle.](/nutrition/infantandtoddlernutrition/images/formula-feeding.jpg?_=95611 "formula-feeding")
-If you are feeding your baby infant formula, there are some important things to know such as how to choose an infant formula and how to prepare and store your infant’s formula.
+If you are feeding your baby infant formula, there are some important things to know such as how to choose an infant formula and how to prepare and store your infantaÌ‚â‚¬TMs formula.
 Explore the pages below to learn more.

 * [Choosing an Infant Formula](/nutrition/infantandtoddlernutrition/formula-feeding/choosing-an-infant-formula.html)